Gwenillia/some-h5p-usage/README.md

 ## Best Practices
 While working with our React.JS codebase, there are certain best practices to follow.
 Including:

+- **One component = one file:**
+In React, a component is a reusable piece of code that returns a React element to be rendered to the page.
+In our codebase, we adhere to the principle of "One Component Per File".
+This means that each `.jsx` file in our components directory defines exactly one React component.
+This makes it easy to understand the structure of our application and locate specific components.

 - **Choosing `useState` versus `useReducer`:**
 	`useState` is enough for simple state management.
 For complex state logic such as a state machine, `useReducer` is a better choice.